zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 where $a_i, b_i, c_i \in \mathbb{F}_p$ for all $i \in \{0, \dots, n\}$.

-Note that those equations can be constant, linear or quadratic equations.
+Note that those equations can be constant, linear, or quadratic equations.
 Those are the types of expressions that we will need to transform our computations into.

 ## Challenges of arithmetizing FHEW & TFHE